 Although taking a break and unloading your laundry machine can help you debug or find creative solutions (see below talk by Trisha Gee and Holly Cummins), I think taking extensive breaks and going back to work every few hours totally messes with your brain (and also dramatically lowers your productivity, but that’s another topic).

-Have some hobbies! (not linked to work)
+Have some hobbies that are not linked to work

 Says the one writing a blog about her work… But I do have many other hobbies that are not related to my work.
 I especially stick to learning IT stuff during my working hours and not on my free time, which accounts for way less hours.
 I’d rather keep those scarce hours to myself, thank you.